 Happiness and inner peace are interrelated.
 When one appears, the other appears too.
 This means that if you learn to quiet your mind, you also gain happiness.

 Yes, you can ,but this of course, requires some inner work on your part, and this what I write about in many of my other articles and in my books.

 You can develop the happiness habit, if you choose to do so.
 All you have to do is throw away the unnecessary emotional and mental load you carry on your back.

-Ask yourself, are you happy?
-Are you happy now?
+Ask yourself, Are you happy now?
 If you are not, then this is the time to do something about it.